shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Dawn – When the battle begins, trigger this ability
 -   Deathrattle – When this creature has damage counters equal to its total power, trigger this ability
 -   Dusk – When the battle ends, trigger this ability
+-   Fight – When this creature fights one or more other creatures
 -   Finale – When the battle is resolved, trigger this ability.
 Resolving a battle happens at super slow speed.
 -   Greeting – When another ally creature arrives, trigger this ability
 -   Intercept – When an enemy ability targets another enemy creature, trigger this ability